Free Clipart and Pictures

 1958...Retired candy entrepreneur Robert Welch founds the John Birch Society.

 The Society is dedicated to fighting Communism in America.

 1990...Lech Walesa, founder of the Polish Solidarity Union, becomes the first

 elected Polish President in a landslide election.

-He was later appointed as the first chief
+He will go to be appointed as the first

 Justice of the United States.

 1901...The first Nobel Prizes are awarded in Stockholm, Sweden.